01100100/blog/content/posts/kreuzungen.md

 As a geospatial data engineer, and a lover of long cycles in really remote places, this challenge doesn't sound too hard.

 Little did I know that this project would turn out to be much more interesting than first expected, just like the bike journey.
-I just started and didn't know where it would take me but simply started out in a single direction, and looking back I am quite chuffed with how far I have come and what I have achieved.
+I didn't know where exactly the project would take me, but I had a goal and simply started out ready to adapt.

 {{< admonition type=info title=Naming >}}
 The word "Kreuzungen" is German for "crossings" or "intersections"...